 3: Updating an ArcGIS Online Feature Layer with Real-Time Data

-Real-time data can also be used to create visuals such as maps and dashboards, but to do this, we need a way to connect the real-time data to the map.
+Real-time data can also be used to create visuals such as maps and dashboards, but to do this.
+We need a way to connect the real-time data to the map.
 To do this, we need to continuously upload the real-time data coming from our source to an ArcGIS Online feature layer.

 Retrieving the Real-Time Data

-In this step, the JSONFlattener connects to a “WebSocket message received” trigger in FME Server and receives a JSON message from the WebSocketSender in the first workspace.
+In this step, the JSONFlattener connects to a “WebSocket message received” trigger in FME Flow and receives a JSON message from the WebSocketSender in the first workspace.
 We then extracted the JSON message into attributes and values.

 Creating Geometry